 As you can tell, light bulbs were firing in my head that day.
 And it was an extremely powerful and quick mindset shift for me.

-It proved that I was more than capable of providing a valuable service, and that creating your own lifestyle/business is 100% possible.
+It proved that I was more than capable of providing a valuable service and that creating a web design business to match your lifestyle is 100% possible.

 Content Management with WordPress